Boating Accident Lawyers

 Alcohol Is a Big Factor In Boating Crashes

 Alcohol can often be a factor in waterway crashes and is responsible for one-third of boat crashes that end in fatalities.
 Like with a car, the operator of a boat is considered legally intoxicated if they have a blood alcohol level of 0.08.
 If you've been in a crash on the water due to someone else's negligence, the attorneys at Coker Law are experienced in waterway crashes and can help with your case and prove your injuries are the fault of another.

 Personal recreational watercraft are often piloted by inexperienced operators, including teens, who aren't responsible enough to handle the watercraft.
 For people under 21, if they are operating the boat the BAC level for them to be considered legally intoxicated is 0.02.
 If proper supervision isn't applied, parents can be held negligent in these crashes.

 Cases involving injuries on a ferry, tour boat, cruise ship or a chartered vessel can be complex due to the legal jurisdiction at the time of the injury.
-If you think you have a case, it’s important to know what to look for when choosing an attorney.
+If you think you have a case, it's important to know what to look for when choosing an attorney.
 Working with an experienced attorney who understands the complexities of maritime law can be critical to the outcome of your case.
 You may qualify to receive compensation for your medical bills, lost wages and other expenses related to your injuries.
-To speak with a Coker Law attorney or for more information, click here or call (904) 356-6071.
+To speak with a Coker Law attorney or for more information, contact us online or call (904) 299-0808.